Kim Duk-koo: Mancini match

 Minutes after the fight was over, Kim collapsed into a coma and was removed from the Caesars Palace arena on a stretcher and taken to the Desert Springs Hospital.
 At the hospital, he was found to have a subdural hematoma consisting of 100 cc of blood in his skull.
-Emergency brain surgery was performed at the hospital to try to save him, but Kim died five days after the bout, on November 18.
+Emergency brain surgery was performed at the hospital to try to save him, but Kim died five days after the bout, on November 18 (he was declared legally dead by a Clark County, Nevada judge at 6 p.m.
+Pacific Standard Time on November 17).
 The neurosurgeon said it was caused by one punch.
 The week after, Sports Illustrated published a photo of the fight on its cover, under the heading Tragedy in the Ring.
 The profile of the incident was heightened by the fight having been televised live by CBS in the United States.

 Kim had never fought a 15-round bout before.
 In contrast, Mancini was much more experienced at the time.
 He had fought 15-round bouts three times and gone on to round 14 once before.
 Kim compiled a record of 17 wins with two losses and one draw.
 Eight of Kim's wins were knockouts.